VIBE2023/VIBE2023.github.io/location/index.md

 layout: location
 ---

-VIBE 2023 will take place in the [Isdell Courtyard](https://www.qub.ac.uk/events-at-queens/venues/isdell-courtyard/) at [Riddel Hall, Belfast](https://goo.gl/maps/qEe3r3Ugrjo8TMwx7).
+VIBE 2023 will take place in the Isdell Courtyard at [Riddel Hall, Belfast](https://goo.gl/maps/qEe3r3Ugrjo8TMwx7).

+**Riddel Hall, 185 Stranmillis Road, Belfast, Northern Ireland, BT9 5EE**

+WhatThreeWords Location: [fault.punchy.orange](https://what3words.com/fault.punchy.orange)

 Please note parking at the venue cannot be guaranteed, so attendees are encouraged to use public transport or ride share where possible.

-*Riddel Hall, 185 Stranmillis Road, Belfast, Northern Ireland, BT9 5EE*

-WhatThreeWords Location: [fault.punchy.orange](https://what3words.com/fault.punchy.orange)

-## Recommended Public Transport Route:
+## Train Route from Dublin:
+* The train from Dublin terminates at Lanyon Place Station.
-* The nearest train station is Great Victoria Street.
+* The nearest bus stop is Donegall Square East, adjacent to Belfast City Hall.
-* Take 8a/8b/8c/8d Metro bus from Great Northern Mall to Ridgeway Street.
+* Take 8a/8b/8c/8d Metro bus from Donegall Square East to Ridgeway Street.
 * Continue on foot along Stranmillis Rd downhill until reaching the Riddel Hall gates.

+## Bus Route from Dublin:
+* The buses from Dublin terminate at Europa Buscentre.
+* The nearest bus stop is Great Northern Mall, opposite Europa hotel.
+* Take 8a/8b/8c/8d Metro bus from Donegall Square East to Ridgeway Street.
+* Continue on foot along Stranmillis Rd downhill until reaching the Riddel Hall gates.

+## Taxi Pick-Up Points:
+* Lanyon Place Station for attendees travelling to Belfast by train.
+* Europa Hotel for attendees travelling to Belfast by bus.
+* Taxis are extremely limited, so pre-booking is strongly recommended.
+* Taxis to Riddel Hall cost approximately £10.

 ## Transport Links:
 * [Bus](https://www.translink.co.uk/)